Poppy:

 Traditional –or analogue-ways of visualizing these complexities no longer suffice.
 Therefore, we aimed to experiment in exploring and creating new forms of storytelling, integrating different disciplines and techniques, old and new.
 The non-linearity of digital imagery, fluid and not fixed, suited well in explaining the undercurrent in our project: how interconnectivity in a modern world creates multiple forces of its own, operating in destabilizing ways in many areas, as described.

+The installation consists of one larger panorama, subdivided into four projection fields.
+In the process of making Poppy, we have sought ways to blend together the hyper-realism of journalism and documentary with the abstract qualities of art and literature.
 Currents of images and story-line are presented, sometimes evocative or metaphorical, and at times switching to more descriptive elements.
 This provides a kaleidoscopic impression, illustrating the chaos, urgency and elusiveness of what takes place along the route.
 For the audience it evokes a sense of being submerged into multi-layered or parallel worlds where different events and developments are related and interconnected, forcing viewers to reposition themselves again and again.

 2018| Tokyo Metropolitan Museum of Photography (JP); Lianzhou Photo festival (CN)